 For easier comparison, the table below details the differences between virtual bookkeeping vs. traditional bookkeeping:

-Virtual bookkeeping provides flexibility, albeit it requires a bit of adjustment as to how you do business.
-There are added software and tools to allow seamless communication even with the considerable physical distance.
+Virtual bookkeeping provides flexibility, albeit it requires some adjustment to how you do business.
+Added software and tools allow seamless communication even with the considerable physical distance.

-But virtual bookkeeping allows businesses to outsource accounting services to countries where the average salary wages are much lower.
-With scrutiny of the qualifications and hiring them from reputable virtual assistant providers, you can hit the jackpot by getting a good virtual bookkeeper for a fraction of what you usually pay.
+However, virtual bookkeeping allows businesses to outsource accounting services to countries with much lower average salary wages.
+By scrutinizing the qualifications and hiring them from reputable virtual assistant providers, you can hit the jackpot by getting a good virtual bookkeeper for a fraction of what you usually pay.

 You are not shortchanging the virtual bookkeeper, though.
-You can pay the virtual bookkeeper a very competitive fee but relative to the wage levels of the country where he or she is located.
+You can pay the virtual bookkeeper a competitive fee relative to the wage levels of the country where he or she is located.
 It means you are not underpaying.
-The virtual bookkeeper gets the rate that is proportional to the cost of living of his or her country.
+The virtual bookkeeper gets a rate that is proportional to the cost of living in his or her country.

 Types of virtual bookkeepers